weber1158/pds/README.md

-# pds
+# Paleo Data Search
-Work with the NCEI Paleo Data Search API in MATLAB.
+Work with the [NCEI Paleo Data Search API](https://www.ncei.noaa.gov/access/paleo-search/api) in MATLAB.
 This project is in early development.